 The Third National Strategic Plan and Medical Waste Disposal

-Also through the AIDSTAR-One project, USAID Uganda has supported various initiatives to improve management of infectious and other sharps waste, for example, through recycling plastics waste in central Uganda, training health workers in successful waste management and fostering a sustainable health care waste management program in the third National Strategic Plan.
-In addition, through AIDSTAR-One, USAID has pioneered a public-private partnership with Green Label Services Limited, a private waste handling service provider, and the Ministry of Health that will cost-effectively dispose of medical waste in all health facilities in a large portion of eastern Uganda.
-The program is currently expanding from 6 to 16 districts.
+Also through the AIDSTAR-One project, USAID Uganda supported various initiatives to improve management of infectious and other sharps waste, for example, through recycling plastics waste in central Uganda, training health workers in successful waste management and fostering a sustainable health care waste management program in the third National Strategic Plan.
+In addition, through AIDSTAR-One, USAID pioneered a public-private partnership with Green Label Services Limited, a private waste handling service provider, and the Ministry of Health that will cost-effectively dispose of medical waste in all health facilities in a large portion of eastern Uganda.
+The program has expanded from 6 to at least 16 districts.

 Applying Science to Strengthen and Improve Systems (ASSIST Project)

 With PEPFAR central support, USAID, initially through the Health Care Improvement Project, and subsequently through the follow-on ASSIST Project, successfully improved injection safety and waste management practices in Sindh, Pakistan, demonstrating impressive results in a short time on a wide range of measures.
 The Health Care Improvement and ASSIST projects have also led to marked improvements in injection safety and waste management in Mali's Sikasso and Bamaki regions.